sider/sider-docs/tools/python/flake8.md

 ### `version`

-This setting manages Python's version when running `flake8`.
+This setting manages the Python version used when running `flake8`.
 Python 3 will be used if omitted.

 ### `plugins`

 This option allows you to enable Flake8 plugins.
-You can set arbitrary plugin names and also specify \(minimum\) version number.
-Without package version number, Sider will install the latest version.
+You can set arbitrary plugin names and also specify a \(minimum\) version number.
+If no version is specified, Sider will install the latest version.